vrkansagara/snipmate.vim/README.md

 * Addition of double bang syntax to completely remove a snippet from lookup
 * Group various SnipMate autocommands
 * Support setting 'shiftwidth' to 0
+* Parser now operates linewise, adding some flexibility
+* Mirror substitutions are more literal
+* Mirror length is calculated correctly when substitutions occur

 ### 0.88 - 2015-04-04 ###